 In our first year (2015-16) we focused on establishing a solid evidence base from which impacts can be tested.
 This entailed drawing together the existing state of knowledge on Biodiversity, Environment and Society and collecting new baseline data in areas where research is lacking.
 These reports can be found in the reports tab on the main menu.

-This year we are focusing on two priority areas for testing the impact of the RSPO: 1) the impact of HCV set asides on the conservation of biodiversity and 2) impacts of RSPO certification on smallholder land management and livelihoods.
+This year we are focusing on three priority areas for testing the impact of the RSPO: 1) the impact of HCV areas for improving connectivity 2) impacts of RSPO certification on smallholder land management and livelihoods and 3) the capacity of HCV areas to support biodiversity and carbon storage

 The SEnSOR Programme generates independent scientific research by International world-leading Universities and research Institutions.
 The programme is facilitated by the South East Asia Rainforest Research Partnership (SEARRP) which has more than 30 years’ experience in facilitating scientific field research in SE Asia.